emilkarlen/exactly/README.md

     EOF

-If the file 'helloworld.case' contains this test case, then shellcheck can execute it:
+If the file 'helloworld.case' contains this test case, then `exactly` can execute it:

-    > shellcheck helloworld.case
+    > exactly helloworld.case
     PASS